surveyjs/surveyjs-wordpress/README.md

 # SurveyJS for WordPress #
-SurveyJS for WordPress - Survey, Quiz and Form Builder plug-in.
+SurveyJS for WordPress - Survey, Quiz and Form Builder WordPress plug-in.

 ## Description ##